April 22, 2010 by Colin Lamb

 The City of Portland annexed the shopping center although it is in Washington County.
 They rezoned the northern area residential to encourage us to build the townhouses.
 Washington County maintains the roads.
 The property on Oleson road and the roadway is part of Beaverton.
 The Garden Home Recreation Center across the street has been annexed into Beaverton.
 The property to the south of Garden Home Road and most other nearby areas are in unincorporated Washington County.

-Editor’s note: In 2015, Lamb’s Thriftway store was sold to a local company, Signature Northwest LLC.
+Editor’s note: In 2015, Lamb’s Thriftway store was sold to a local company, Signature Northwest LLC, and renamed Garden Home Market Place.
 This company also purchased three other Lamb grocery businesses and two Bales Thriftway stores, one in Cedar Mill and one in Aloha.
 Click here to read more.